How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 Scenario 2: aggregator swaps and routing

 Aggregators like 1inch don't execute a single swap.
 They split your trade across multiple liquidity pools to get the best price.
-A single 1inch transaction might route your ETH through Uniswap V3, Balancer, and Curve — with intermediate hops through WETH, USDT, or other tokens along the way.
+A single 1inch transaction might route your ETH through Uniswap V3, Balancer, and Curve, with intermediate hops through WETH, USDT, or other tokens along the way.

-How ChainTax handles aggregator routing
+How ChainTax handles supported aggregator routing

 Scenario 3: stablecoin-to-stablecoin swaps